Frequently Asked Questions

 References:

 1. Goodwyn, S., L. Acredolo, and A.L.
 Brown, Impact of symbolic gesturing on early language development.
 Journal of Verbal and Nonverbal Behavior, 2000.
 24(2): p.
 81-103.
-See study here.

-Generally, there is really no transition needed.
+For most typically-developing children, there is really no "formal" transition needed.
 This process tends to happen naturally.
 The more the child begins to speak, the less they tend to rely on the signing.
 Very few babies will talk and sign at the same time for any length of time.
 Most babies will realize that words are words and signs are signs.
 Some may use words and signs at the same time for a little while but generally the signs will begin to drop off.
 This is also usually a result of the parents.
 Parents often slow their signing once the child begins to speak as there is not a huge need to continue when the child can easily pick up words.

-Sometimes this happens!
-We tend to be a society that likes immediate gratification - we want what we want and we want it now!
-The key is to try and make it fun, and make it a natural part of your daily routine.
 If parents get frustrated, they should keep in mind that we know our children aren’t going to verbally talk right away, and yet we still continue to talk to them.
 Just because they aren’t signing right away, doesn’t mean they won’t pick it up soon.

 Try to make signing fun, sign and sing songs, sign and read a book, play games using signs, etc. Try not to be too hard on yourself.
 If you have a few days that are frustrating, then leave it for a day or two and pick it up again when you feel renewed.
 Yes, it is important to be consistent - but if you aren’t having fun and it feels like a chore, then take a break for a moment.
 That way, in a couple of days when you pick it up again you may have a new feel for it.